 How to Be Wealthy, Even When Your Wallet is Empty

 Over the past couple of years, I have made the transition from corporate high flyer to struggling artist.
-I’ve gone from a regular salary, company car and a house by the beach to signing on at the jobcentre and cleaning toilets at ashrams whilst I wrote my first book and taught yoga.
+I’ve gone from a regular salary, company car and a house by the beach to signing on at the Jobcentre and cleaning toilets at ashrams while I wrote my first book and taught yoga.
 But I’ve never been happier and wouldn’t swap places with my old life for any amount of money.
-Yes it’s hard and being poorer is often a struggle for the basics I used to take for granted; rent payments and not being able to afford a car for example.
-Having experienced both extremes, it’s taught me a number of valuable lessons.
+Yes, it’s hard and being poorer is often a struggle for the basics I used to take for granted; rent payments and not being able to afford a car for example.
+Having experienced both extremes, it’s taught me some valuable lessons.

 What We Have Within Us is Much More Valuable Than Money